KasunHasanga/kastCard/README.md

       fvm flutter run -t lib/main_development.dart --flavor development
       ```

-## Contributing

-We welcome contributions to enhance this starter project.
-If you have suggestions or improvements, please create an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Thank you for using the Flutter GetX Starter!
-We hope this project helps you kickstart your Flutter applications with ease.
-Happy coding!